katedering/pkcrystal-lalaver/INSTALL.md

 # Install Guide

-If you just want to play Polished Crystal, use one of the .ips patches as described in [README.md](README.md#download-and-play).
+If you just want to play Polished Custom, grab the latest released ROM from the Releases page.
 To build a ROM yourself from the source code, follow these instructions.

 > You know it's sitting back and looking at it that you realize that Gamefreak is actually really good devs.
 > Like you have Pokemon and it's a simple formula "How can you fuck it up?" and then all of these Romhacks basically go "Like this."